-Committed teams accomplish more-and one way to ensure their commitment is to involve them in the planning process.
-PMAlliance provides team members the right skills and knowledge to participate.
+Committed project management teams accomplish more-and one way to ensure their commitment is to involve them in the planning process.
+PMAlliance provides project team members the right skills and knowledge to participate.
 As a part of our project management consulting services, we offer project management methodology, project management software and facilitator training for all stakeholders in your organization-from team members to managers, project sponsors to customers.
 We also have advanced project management training classes for your experienced managers and individuals involved in project office development.

 PMAlliance training fills the project management knowledge gap between team members and provides a consistent approach for use by the entire team.
 Our PMI-certified trainers use a state-of-the-art curriculum to pose practical challenges, cultivate strong working relationships and arm your team with tools they can put to immediate use.
 They will be well equipped to participate in creating comprehensive project plans, implementing disciplined processes for maintaining those plans, and utilizing management reviews to ensure deliverables are completed in a timely manner.

 Participants will learn how to use Microsoft Project to successfully plan and control their projects-in a way that is compatible with sound project management practice.
 The program is a followup to PMAlliance’s two-day course, Project Management; Duration-Driven® Planning & Control, teaching students how to use Microsoft Project software and apply the general project management techniques taught in the two-day program.
 Both programs incorporate the same case studies and follow a similar progression of subject matter.
 In addition, each student is given a CD with advanced add-in utilities for Microsoft Project that enhance the functionality of the software and overcome limitations in the ‘out-of-the-box’ version.